 “I didn’t start very well, I had two bogeys in the first three holes, but I got it back together and played steadily,” she remarked.
 She was three-over on the outward half but came home in level par, helped by two birdies.

 The challenge of the weather included the importance of maintaining focus.
 Karen Jobling (Richmond) commented: “When it got very, very hot it was tough to keep concentrating, but there were opportunities to be had if you were brave enough take them.”

 She took her chances to score four birdies during her round, including one on the last.
 “That was a great way to finish,” she added.

 Although the weather precluded very low scoring it did nothing to dampen the competitiveness of the field.
 Behind the group in second place there’s a packed leaderboard and there are 14 players within five shots of the lead.

 Harpenden Golf Club is hosting a national championship for the first time and is represented by four players in the field.
 Cathy Gosling leads the way for the club, followed by Rhona Finch, Naoko Wada and Jill Banks.

 After tomorrow’s second round the field will be cut to the leading 45 players and ties who will play the final round on Thursday.

 Click here for full scores

 Captions: Defending champion Jackie Foster (top).
-Spectators take advantage of shady spot by the 18th green (below).
-(Images copyright Leaderboard Photography).
+(Image copyright Leaderboard Photography).